digiaonline/docs/recruitment/html5/README.md

 # HTML5 test

-This is a preliminary test to determine the technical ability of developers applying for front-end positions at Digia and its partners.
+This is a preliminary test to determine the technical ability of developers applying for frontend positions at Digia.

 Before starting, please read carefully through the instructions below.
 You are free to look up any information online and offline and spend as much time on the test as you deem necessary.
 Please direct any questions to Eric Nishio at eric.nishio@digia.com.

-Your task is to create a small signup form and a list of participants with [React](https://facebook.github.io/react/) that meets the following
+Your objective is to create a small signup form and a list of participants with Next.js, meeting the following requirements:
-requirements:

-1. Use [Create React App](https://github.com/facebookincubator/create-react-app) to scaffold your application
+1. Use [Next.js]([https://nextjs.org) to scaffold your application using TypeScript
 2. Generate 20 participants that contain randomized values for the following properties: *id*, *name*, *email address*, and *phone number*
 3. Render a table that displays the participants on individual rows
 4. Create a form for adding new participants to the table (remember to validate the form)